INK-Solutions/system-test-framework/README.md

 - `rest-request.json` defines a REST call that will be executed in the step.
 - `kafka-request.json` defines an event that will be published to Kafka
 - `rest-response.json` defines an expected REST response
-- `event.json` defines an expected Kafka event that was emitted after request step
+- `event.json` defines an expected Kafka event that is emitted after request step
 - `kafka-request-processed.json` defines an expected Kafka request id that should be emitted after request step

 ###### Callbacks